 But the alarm in my head continued to ring — not just because corsets are back in a big way, but because I, surprisingly, love the way they look, especially in the fresh and often weird way they’re styled, wrapping and shaping our waists in a way I never thought we could.
 While I found the prospect of wiggling into this latest wardrobe game-changer exciting, I also felt uncomfortable.
-These centuries-old instruments of everyday torture were used to mold women into a fantasy silhouette that was rarely achieved without pain or genuine damage to their health.
+These centuries-old instruments of everyday torture were used to mould women into a fantasy silhouette that was rarely achieved without pain or genuine damage to their health.
 We retired them.
 We banished them.
 We relegated them to fashion history.
 Now here they are in all their contemporary glory.
 And I want to buy one, or a few...
 But can a feminist wear a corset without being a hypocrite?

 We’ve living in a time of intersectional feminism, body positivity, and genderless, smart, and adaptive fashion.
 We’re (gradually) gaining ground for women’s rights around the world, and we’ve mounted an aggressive attack on the gender wage gap.
 An archaic body-modification device with a controversial history seems a little out of place in our progressive wardrobes.
 But here I am, trying to decide if I should get one in leather or denim or both.

 Of course, the contemporary corset I want is definitely not the corset of the 16th century.
-For form, we’ve gone with modern plastic and polyester instead of steel and whalebone, and barring the waist-trainer-faithful, wearing one today is primarily an exercise in accessorizing, not modification.
-Modern options don’t bear much of a resemblance to their ancestors either, with soft bralette and belt versions being favored over full-torso designs.
-Instead of a constrictive undergarment, these are cool and beautiful pieces in materials like light cotton voile and hand-molded leather.
+For form, we’ve gone with modern plastic and polyester instead of steel and whalebone, and barring the waist-trainer-faithful, wearing one today is primarily an exercise in accessorising, not modification.
+Modern options don’t bear much of a resemblance to their ancestors either, with soft bralette and belt versions being favoured over full-torso designs.
+Instead of a constrictive undergarment, these are cool and beautiful pieces in materials like light cotton voile and hand-moulded leather.
 But all things considered, these are still corsets, designed to exaggerate the female form — and I still feel a little shook.

 Fashion’s cyclical nature means there isn’t just the possibility of a comeback — there's the inevitability of one.
 But the corset always felt like an exception to that rule.
 When fashion experienced a major silhouette reform in the early 20th century (starting from the pioneering corset-free designers like Paul Poiret and Gabrielle Chanel), women didn’t just push corsets to the backs of their closets — they condemned them.
 After all, they had seen and experienced everything from the industrial revolution to the sexual revolution of the jazz age to the battle for the women's vote.
 Meeting an unrealistic standard simply for the pleasure of the male gaze wasn't a high enough aspiration for the people they had become; they could be so much more — and they wanted to be.